Arvin6/Arvind/README.md

 # Modules and Description

-driverProgram.py -> The main driver module that takes care of all the functionality.
+driverProgram.py -> The main driver module.

-findplugins.py -> This module searches all python modules in the "./Plugins/" folder that extends the formatfactory class.
-[If your plugin doesn't extend the formatfactory class, it may not be listed]
+findplugins.py -> This module searches all python modules in the "./Plugins/" folder that extends the formatfactory class and returns the necessary reference for instantiation during runtime.
+[If your plugin doesn't extend the formatfactory class, it may not be listed] (Check source)

 formatfactory.py -> Base class for plugins. [check source]